Kalikoze/be_resources/module3/projects.md

 The first part of the week should focus on making sure students have a clear goal of what they are building.
 Wireframes, written stories, and meetings with an instructor usually give students the best chance at having a successful project.

 Make sure they are thinking about demoing from day 1 which means they should probably handle the design early on.
 If it's an afterthought it usually shows.
+A good way to push them to a focus on an MVP is to make them commit to demoing during the code fair.

 The most successful projects tend to be 4 pages or less but executed very well.